 Skibbereen Eagle is a nice collection of whiskeys released by West Cork Distillers for the German market if I’ve understood it correctly.
 I guess the truth in that is proved by the fact that I almost only find information about this whiskey on German websites!

 I came across Skibbereen Eagle one of the first times I visited Shelbourne bar last spring.
 There are three different expressions, a single malt at 43% ABV, a single cask whiskey at 57% ABV, which is also a single malt, and a single grain.
 The single grain is gorgeous, and so is the single cask whiskey.
 I haven’t tasted the single malt with lower ABV but would think it’s similar in profile to the single cask, both being single malts.

-The name derives from a local magazine in Skibbereen, where West Cork Distillers are also located.
+The name derives from a local magazine or newspaper (I’m not sure which, actually) in Skibbereen, where West Cork Distillers are also located.
 Since some time back they are refurbishing/extending the distillery.
 I’ve passed by a few times and it certainly looks promising.
 They have some interesting things going on there, now that they move on to use their own produce instead of sourced liquid, they have new expressions coming – some of them were featured at Whiskey Live 2019.
 There’s also an interesting cask investment programme.

 This single cask whiskey definitely is a treat.
 It’s released at cask strength, with no artificial colouring and is non-chill filtered.
 It’s a non-age statement whiskey, matured in ex-bourbon casks.
 It’s a limited release but as far as I can see, it’s still available at the Celtic whiskey shop.

 Fresh aroma of citrus peel, sweetness, some kind of leather.